Macron v Le Pen: France’s two tribes face off

 Not at all, others respond.
 Le Pen will be competitive in the second round.
 Even if she loses, she is just 48: she will run again.
 Macron’s centrism will prove vacuous.
 And just last week France suffered its latest terrorist attack; last night riots greeted the result.
 This divided country, and perhaps others, will soon turn to nationalism.

 - Work in pairs.
 You are in charge of a debate between Emmanuel Macron and Marine Le Pen this week.
 Write down 10 questions you would ask them and explain your choices.

 - Research and write an interesting two-page guide to the French election, aimed at someone three years younger than you.

 “Election results depend more on people’s mood than what politicians stand for.”

 - What do we know?

-- Macron will face Le Pen on Sunday May 7th.
-Whoever gets more than 50% of the vote will become president.
-Lots of polls said Le Pen would finish top in the first round, but yesterday Macron finished slightly ahead of her.
+- Macron will face Le Pen.
+The candidate who gains more than 50% of the vote will become president.
+Many polls suggested Le Pen would finish top in the first round of voting, but yesterday Macron was slightly ahead of her.

 - What do we not know?

 - What the final result will be, and what it will mean for the future of France and the world.

 - Polls suggest Macron will win by a margin of 20–25 points.
 But even that would mean Le Pen getting a lot more votes than her father, who got just 18% in the run-off in 2002.
 Le Pen is expected to stand again.
 She has already improved on her performance in 2012.
 But some suggest Front National’s support is limited, and she cannot become president as too many voters will refuse to vote for her under any circumstances.